voidshard/igor/README.md

     Tells Igor not to schedule the paused layer/task.
 This does *not* make Igor stop an already running task.
     If you want to pause *and* stop a task you'll need to follow this up with a kill.
+    Objects in Igor keep 'paused' as a 'paused_at' unix timestamp, with a value > 0 considered "paused"

 * Kill (action)